jwnukoski/coolgheny/README.md

 # Coolgheny
-## Status:
-This project was created 2-10-21, and is still a work in progress!

 ## Purpose:
 This is a React and Express webpage template.
-You will be responsible for populating it with the data.
-This project is intended for developers.
+It includes an Express server for serving up the files.

 ## Design Mockup
+This design was inspired by the popular Neve WordPress Theme.
 ![Mockup for coolgheny](https://github.com/jwnukoski/coolgheny/blob/main/mockup.png?raw=true "coolgheny mockup")

 ## Technologies